+- ✓ A small size project with a wide geographic coverage of 4 Governorates, overly ambitious in terms of number of beneficiaries to be reached, a weak project document which does not clearly define the type of cottage industries to be promoted and a short implementation period of 24 months. - 28.
 The severity of the above constraints prompted three major adjustments in the project at its very early stage of implementation to make it more realistic, credible and a forerunner pilot initiative.
 The first adjustment addressed the project geographic coverage, the second the project scope, and the third the implementation period.
-The timing of these adjustments and their extent were:

-• The first two adjustments were introduced during the first quarter of 2005 before the start of the needs assessment survey.
-As a result, the project geographic coverage was reduced to the Governorate of Thi-Qar and the project scope to a more manageable target of 1500 beneficiaries to be selected from all 5 districts9.

-The third adjustment is introduced during the third quarter of 2006 to extend by one year the project implementation period with 31 December 2007 as the new closing date making the project a 3 year and 2 month undertaking.
+The timing of these adjustments and their extent were: - ✓ The first two adjustments were introduced during the first quarter of 2005 before the start of the needs assessment survey.
+As a result, the project geographic coverage was reduced to the Governorate of Thi-Qar and the project scope to a more manageable target of 1500 beneficiaries to be selected from all 5 districts9. - ✓ The third adjustment is introduced during the third quarter of 2006 to extend by one year the project implementation period with 31 December 2007 as the new closing date making the project a 3 year and 2 month undertaking.

-9 The governorate covers an area of 1,290,000 Ha including marshland, has a total population of 1,567,000 inhabitants of which 41% is rural and suffers from an unemployment rate of 43%.
+9 The governorate covers an area of 1 290 000 ha including marshland, has a total population of 1 567 000 inhabitants of which 41 % is rural and suffers from an unemployment rate of 43%.

-3 Project Planning
+IV.
+Project Planning

-3.1 Project Identification
+4.1 Project identification

-In February 2002, a senior FAO officer of the Agro-Industries and Post-Harvest Management Service (AGSI) of FAO, deeply involved in the rehabilitation of the agroindustry in the three northern Governorates of Iraq which is part of the Oil-for-Food Programme, mentioned in his Back-to-Office Report10 that - judging from the different requests received from the Agro-industry Commission (AICOM) - cottage industries represent a new component of agro-industry.
+- 29. In February 2002, a senior FAO officer of the Agro-Industries and Post-Harvest Management Service (AGSI) of FAO, deeply involved in the rehabilitation of the agro-industry in the three northern Governorates of Iraq which is part of the Oil-for-Food Programme, mentioned in his Back-to-Office Report10 that judging from the different requests received from the Agro-industry Commission (AICOM) cottage industries represent a new component of agro-industry.
 He concludes that there is a need to develop and promote agro-industry at the cottage level as a source of income and employment.
 Refugees in HABITAT settlement schemes are already mentioned as one possible target group.
-The TOR for a consultant in cottage industry development attached to the BTO report already includes a list of proposed cottage-scale agro-industry projects to be financed from locally generated funds.
-Contacts exist between FAO and UNIDO personnel on cottage industries issues in Iraq at that time11.
+The TOR for a consultant in cottage industry development attached to the BTO report already include a list of proposed cottage-scale agro-industry projects to be financed from locally generated funds.
+Contacts exist between FAO and UNIDO personnel on cottage industries issues in Iraq at that time11. - 30.
 Subsequently specific assessments of cottage industry activities have been made jointly by the Ministry of Agriculture and FAO during 2003 and the project document is based on an earlier project outline prepared by FAO entitled 'Support to promotion of food related cottage industries', and a project brief prepared by UNIDO entitled 'Development of cottage industries for the reintegration of IDPs and returnees'.
-There was obviously an intensive involvement of ministerial staff and different types of Iraqi engineers in the design of cottage industry projects at that time.
+There is obviously an intensive involvement of ministerial staff and different types of Iraqi engineers in the design of cottage industry projects at that time.

-3.2 Project Formulation
+4.2 Project formulation